 If a business is unable to verify a request to know categories of personal information, it may deny the request.
 If they cannot verify a request to know specific pieces of personal information, the business must deny the request.
 In both cases, the business must inform the requestor why the request was denied.

 Requests to delete must also be verifiable.
 The level of verification required will depend on the nature of the personal information the requestor wants deleted.
 For example, a request to delete the consumer’s browsing history may only require a reasonable degree of certainty, while a request to delete family photos may require a reasonably high degree of certainty, as defined above.

-Consumer requests to opt out of the sale of their personal information do not need to be verifiable.
+Consumer requests to opt out of the sale or sharing of their personal information do not need to be verifiable.
+In fact, a business cannot make verification a requirement.
 However, if the business has a good-faith, reasonable, and documented belief that a request to opt out is fraudulent, it may deny the request.
 In this case, the business must explain to the requestor why it believes the request is fraudulent.

 If a consumer already has a password-protected account with a business, the business may verify the consumer’s identity through its existing account-authentication practices.
 This verification must still follow the general rules outlined above, and the business must require the account holder to re-authenticate themselves before the data is deleted or transferred.
 However, businesses cannot require a consumer to create an account in order to process a CCPA privacy request.

 If the business suspects fraudulent activity from the password-protected account, the business must not comply with the request until further verification procedures authenticate the requestor’s identity.

 There are special rules for verifying requests for specific pieces of personal information about a household or the deletion of household information.
 A household means a group of people who (1) reside at the same address, (2) share a common device or service provided by the business, and (3) are identified by the business as sharing the same group account or unique identifier.